SharePoint

 Improve the experience using Modal Dialogs when adding Web Parts in SharePoint 2010

 This is a follow-up post on yesterdays introduction to the WebPartAdder (which lately has been one of my favorite features of SharePoint 2010).
 In that post I mentioned that you could invoke a JavaScript function when a Web Part is added using a custom Web Part Gallery source.
 The Silverlight Web Part If you have been working with SharePoint as an end-user you’ve probably seen the nice modal dialog that pops up when you’re adding a Silverlight Web Part to a page, see the image to the right.
+It allows you to very easily configure the Web Part with the appropriate XAP file without editing the Web Part properties.
+If more Web Parts were like this it would be a whole lot easier working with Web Parts.

 Web Parts